-No. Once you are accepted into the ECD Clinic, your faculty supervisor will expect you to begin when the semester starts.
+No. Once you are accepted into the ECD Clinic, you are expected to begin when the semester starts.
 In rare circumstances, a student accepted into the ECD Clinic will have a need to drop the ECD Clinic.
-In these circumstances, the accepted student will need to discuss the situation with the faculty supervisor to obtain approval for withdrawal.
+In these circumstances, the accepted student will need to discuss the situation with Professor Malkus to obtain approval for withdrawal.
 Such approval is granted only under extraordinary circumstances.

-How many hours per week do I need to work in the ECD Clinic for the liveclient component?
+How many hours per week do I need to work in the ECD Clinic for the live-client component?
 How is it graded?

-As a Clinic I student, the minimum number of credits you can request for the live-client (non-classroom) component of the ECD Clinic is 3 credit hours (135 hours of client work over the course of the semester); the maximum number of credits you can request is 4 credit hours (180 hours of client work over the course of the semester).
+As a Clinic I student, the minimum number of credits you can request for the live-client (nonclassroom) component of the ECD Clinic is 3 credit hours (135 hours of client work over the course of the semester); the maximum number of credits you can request is 4 credit hours (180 hours of client work over the course of the semester).